Virginia Capital Trail || How to use Amtrak to Ride the Trail

 Right Around the corner is Billsbury Brewery and Taphouse.

-One of the things that we learned on this trip is that heading back to Richmond you will most likely be riding into a headwind the entire route.
+One thing we learned on this trip is that when heading back to Richmond, you're likely to encounter a headwind for the entire route.

 Traveling the Capital to Capital Trail